Who are we?

 Dedicated students with a first or 2.1 undergraduate degree or equivalent in statistics, computational biology, bioinformatics or biological science/medicine.

-Evidence of strong English Language Skills eg) IELTs overall score 6.5 with no less than 6 on individual elements.
+For international students, evidence of strong English Language Skills eg) IELTs overall score 6.5 with no less than 6 on individual elements.

 How to apply?